hashicorp/vagrant/website/source/intro/vs/docker.html.md

 with Linux installed to provide that.

-Currently, Docker lacks support for certain operating systems (such as Windows and BSD).
+Currently, Docker lacks support for certain operating systems (such as BSD).
 If your target deployment is one of these operating systems, Docker will not provide the same production parity as a tool like Vagrant.
 Vagrant will allow you to run a Windows development environment on Mac or Linux, as well.